-The HRC committee believes that the total compensation packages of Exco's executive officers are appropriate considering our overall muted financial performance this year when compared to last year.
-The HRC committee also reviewed the five-year cumulative total shareholder return chart (set out below) and gave due weight to Exco's significant underperformance of both the Auto & Components index and the S&P/TSX Small Cap index.
+The HRC committee believes that the total compensation packages of Exco's executive officers are appropriate considering the overall improved financial performance this year when compared to last year.
+The HRC committee also reviewed the five-year cumulative total shareholder return chart (set out below) and gave due weight to Exco's continuing underperformance of both the Auto & Components index and the S&P/TSX Small Cap index over the last 5 years.
 Be this as it may we are nonetheless proud of how our executives navigated through the global pandemic restrictions minimizing business disruption while maintaining a primary focus on keeping our people healthy and safe.
-The tightening of our cost structure (eg: manufacturing plant optimization), the disciplined capital investments we have made and our strong balance sheet are positioning us for the future.
+The recovery from Covid in 2021 was, in many ways, more difficult than the Covid outbreak year 2020) because supply chain disruptions during the recovery disturbed our production and efficiencies to a far greater extent and over a much longer time than the 2 month total shutdown did last year.
+Furthermore, there were no government subsides in 2021 to offset these inefficiencies.
+Yet even though revenue is not back to pre-Covid levels, net income in 2021 has far surpassed that of pre-Covid (2019) levels.
+Therefore, in 2021 all NEOs received more total compensation than 2020.
 Unfortunately, the current share price does not yet reflect the value we have created.
-In 2020 no NEO received more total compensation than 2019 except for the: